DFKI-NLP/for-classifier/README.md

 2. Create KGEs of taxonomy labels:

   Note that this step includes downloading a pre-trained DBpedia embeddings dataset from Zenodo (https://zenodo.org/records/6384728) and thus requires enough space.
-Additionally, it will take up to 2 hours to download and process.
+It will ca. 3 hours to download and ca. 1 hour to run the code in order to get the embeddings.
   In order to run the code, the dataset from Zenodo should be downloaded by running ```zenodo_get -d '10.5281/zenodo.6384728'```.
-  After obtaining the dataset, it should be saved under ```/data/embeddings.zip``` in order to run the code below.
+  After obtaining the dataset, it should be saved under ```/data/embeddings.zip```.

 ```commandline
 python data_prep/entity_embeddings/get_kges_pretrained.py